 There can be no assurance that the requisite acceptances to confirm the Plan will be received.
 Even if the requisite acceptances are received, there can be no assurance that the Bankruptcy Court will confirm the Plan.
 A non-accepting holder of an Allowed Claim might challenge either the adequacy of this Disclosure Statement or whether the balloting procedures and voting results satisfy the requirements of the Bankruptcy Code or Bankruptcy Rules.
 Even if the Bankruptcy Court determines that this Disclosure Statement, the balloting procedures, and voting results are appropriate, the Bankruptcy Court could still decline to confirm the Plan if it finds that any of the statutory requirements for Confirmation are not met.
-If a chapter 11 plan of reorganization is not confirmed by the Bankruptcy Court, it is unclear whether the Debtors will be able to reorganize their business and what, if anything, holders of Interests and Allowed Claims against them would ultimately receive.
+If a chapter 11 plan of reorganize their business and what, if anything, holders of Interests and Allowed Claims against them would ultimately receive.